Cetearyl Alcohol (50/50, e.q. Lanette O)

 Cetearyl Alcohol 5%

-Phenoxyethanol SA (Preservative) 1%
+Phenoxyethanol SA (preservative) 1%

 Usage: Can be mixed in all kinds of cosmetics.

-Product characteristics: White scales
+Product characteristics: white flakes

 INCI Name : Cetearyl Alcohol